-Austrian Airlines provides nice meals on the flight to Vienna.
-Typically dinner is served shortly after we leave the U.S. and breakfast is served before we arrive in Vienna.
+The Airlines provide nice meals on the flight to Europe.
+Typically dinner is served shortly after we leave the U.S. and breakfast is served before we arrive in Europe.

-There are restaurants in the Vienna airport where you can treat yourself to something while we are laid over… but the restaurants only accept Euros or credit cards.
-Just remember that our next meal will not be until we arrive in Medjugorje… so, don’t get on the flight to Sarajevo or Dubrovnik with an empty stomach.
+There are restaurants in the European airport where you can treat yourself to something while we are laid over but the restaurants only accept Euros or credit cards.
+Just remember that our next meal will not be until we arrive in Medjugorje so, don’t get on the flight to Sarajevo or Dubrovnik with an empty stomach.

-Typically, we make one stop during the three hour drive from Sarajevo or Dubrovnik to Medjugorje… to use the facilities and to grab a drink.
+Typically, we make one stop during the three hour drive from Sarajevo, Split or Dubrovnik to Medjugorje to use the facilities and to grab a drink.

 Each day, breakfast and a late lunch will be provided by your host family in Medjugorje.
 Lunch is usually early afternoon and is a big meal.
 There are small grocery markets and many restaurants in Medjugorje if you want to eat a 3rd meal each day.

 Remember you are on pilgrimage and you are in a foreign country.
 Please do not expect all the amenities that you are accustomed to at home.
 Accept the differences in a spirit of humility and remember that you are a visitor and that this is their home and this is how they live everyday.
 You may not always have hot water, your bed will be simple, you will be provided one towel for the week, and the electricity may malfunction.
 Be gracious and offer any suffering to our Lord and know that we will never be asked to suffer as He suffered for us.